Catherine of Aragon

 She spent the last years of her life in exile in a single room at Kimbolton Castle.
 She left the room only to go to mass, spending her time praying and fasting.
 Henry offered her better accommodations if she was to acknowledge the fact that Anne was the new Queen, but she denied.

-Catherine of Aragon died at the age of 50, probably from cancer, although that disease was not known by then and rumours of poison were going around.
+Unlike two of the wifes of Henry XVIII, Catherine of Aragon was not executed.
+She died of natural causes on January 7, 1536 at the age of 50.
+She probably had cancer.
+This disease was not known by then and rumours of poison were going around.

 She was buried in the Peterborough Cathedral, with all the egards that suited a Dowager Princess of Wales...